Skip to content

 Best Public Transport Cities for Students (2025 Ranking)

-For international students, public transport can make or break your study abroad experience.
-Affordable, reliable commuting saves money, time, and stress — especially in a new country.
+For international students, public transport can truly make or break the study abroad experience.
+Affordable and reliable commuting reduces daily expenses, saves time, and lowers stress — especially when navigating a new country in 2025.
+According to global public transport system studies, cities with strong transit networks consistently rank higher for student satisfaction.

 1. Berlin, Germany